MichaelMcDonnell/rt3conf/README.md

 ```

 Note that hardware texture and lighting is turned off by default because it can
-cause a crash on newer machines with nVidia graphics cards.
+cause a crash on newer machines with Nvidia graphics cards.

 The `engine.cfg` file should then be copied to where Railroad Tycoon 3 stores
 the configuration files, e.g.